rh-openshift-ansible-better-together/dev-track/README.md

-oc create -f mysql-operator/deploy/service_account.yaml oc create -f mysql-operator/deploy/role.yaml oc create -f mysql-operator/deploy/role_binding.yaml oc create -f mysql-operator/deploy/operator.yaml
+oc create -f mysql-operator/deploy/service_account.yaml oc create -f mysql-operator/deploy/role.yaml oc create -f mysql-operator/deploy/role_binding.yaml
 ```

-The Ansible operator is very lightweight and should spin up very quickly!
-Normally you would also have to create CRDs (custom resource definition) in order for the operator to reconcile its `watches.yaml` spec, but this was already done for you because it requires cluster-admin privileges (TODO: check that this is true and that they can't just create namespace-scoped CRDs)
+Normally you would also have to create CRDs (custom resource definition) in order for the operator to reconcile its `watches.yaml` spec, but this was already done for you because it requires cluster-admin privileges (Unless each user gets their own cluster)

 ### 3.3 Explore Molecule Playbooks
 The molecule playbooks at `mysql-operator/molecule` create live tests in the OpenShift environment.
 The `default/` folder provides a playbook consisting of tasks and assertions.
 The `test-cluster/` folder provides a playbook that creates the custom resources and waits for them to be ready.